nextgis/docs_ngcom/source/collector.rst

 To sum up, for beginning of data collection:

 - A data collection organizer should have a Web GIS on `Premium plan <http://nextgis.com/pricing/#premium/>`_.
-- Every data collection participant from a team should have a mobile device with Android OS.
+- Every data collection team participant should have a mobile device with Android OS.
-- Every data collection participant from a team should register in nextgis.com_ and know his email and a password from registration.
+- Every data collection team participant should register in nextgis.com_ and know his registration email and a password.

 Organizer of data collection: adding of team participants in Web GIS
 ----------------------------------------------------------------------

 The first stage of work with the system presumes a registration of data collection participants in Web GIS of the data collection organizer.
-Data collection participants from a team should have a mobile device with Android OS.
-They need to install a mobile app `NextGIS Collector`_ on each of mobile devices - it will allow to update data and synchronize updates with Web GIS of the data collection organizer.
+Data collection team participants should have a mobile device with Android OS.
+They need to install the `NextGIS Collector`_ mobile app on each of mobile devices - it will allow to update data and synchronize updates with Web GIS of the data collection organizer.

-Besides, each data collection participant from a team should be registered in nextgis.com_.
+Besides, each data collection team participant should be registered in nextgis.com_.
 Team participant can do it himself or pass his login to the data collection organizer.
 A login in nextgis.com_ is an email used for a registration.

-When each data collection participant from a team is registered in nextgis.com_, the data collection organizer will have a list of their emails.
+When all data collection team participants are registered in nextgis.com_, the data collection organizer will have a list of their emails.

 To add team participants to Web GIS you need to do the following: